The Elements of Story

 When I was a young man still in college, I found myself—quite through happenstance—in the company of an odd band of folks who lived aboard their sailboats in the free anchorage in Miami.
 The stories they told about harrowing adventures in faraway places captured my interest.
 Up until that time, I’d been a private prep-school student headed toward some sort of advanced degree and the career that followed, but when I realized that stories of adventure at sea were not just the stuff of books and movies, I resolved to find stories of my own.

 Stories inspired me, and the secret floating village of Miami’s Dinner Key anchorage was a storybook Steinbeck himself would have envied.
 I took notes and photographs and began to develop my “story consciousness.”
 I didn’t know exactly what stories were, but I made it my business to look for them.
 My first big realization was that no matter how grandiose the setting or how severe the storm, stories are always about people.
+This is the golden rule of storytelling.
 Put colorful people in a colorful setting and give them colorful things to do, and you’ve got stories to tell.
 Take away the people and you’ve got nothing.
 If a tree falls in the forest and there’s no one around to hear, does it make a sound?
 No.

 Not long after graduation, I found myself on a tiny blue sailboat in the middle of the Gulf Stream en route to the Bahamas.
 Over the years, I made several Gulf Stream crossings, spent thirty-eight days transiting the North Atlantic, ran aground, battled storms, speared fish on the reefs, anchored in the lee of tranquil islands, climbed an 8000-foot volcano, met wonderful people, experienced deep solitude, got seasick a few times, and returned home.